xephonhq/awesome-time-series-database/README.md

 - Language: Scala
 - Backends: [Cassandra](#cassandra)

-### Hawkular Metrics
+### HawkularMetrics

-[Hawkular Metrics](https://github.com/hawkular/hawkular-metrics) is a storage engine for metric data using Cassandra
+[HawkularMetrics](http://www.hawkular.org/) is a storage engine for metric data using Cassandra

 - Language: Java
 - Backends: [Cassandra](#cassandra)

 ### Blueflood

-[Blueflood](https://github.com/rackerlabs/blueflood) is a distributed system designed to ingest and process time series data built by rackspace
+[Blueflood](http://blueflood.io/) is a distributed system designed to ingest and process time series data built by rackspace

 - Language: Java
 - Backends: [Cassandra](#cassandra), [Elasticsearch](#elasticsearch)

 ### Newts

-[Newts](https://github.com/OpenNMS/newts) is a a time-series data store support searching metadata
+[Newts](http://opennms.github.io/newts/) is a a time-series data store support searching metadata

 - Language: Java
 - Backends: [Cassandra](#cassandra)

 ### Akumuli

-[Akumuli](https://github.com/akumuli/Akumuli) is a a numeric time series database that can be used to capture, store and process time-series data in real-time.
+[Akumuli](http://akumuli.org/) is a a numeric time series database that can be used to capture, store and process time-series data in real-time.

 - Language: C++
 - Backends: [HDD](#hdd), [SSD](#ssd)